What is stagflation, and how might policymakers prevent it?

 Supply shocks refer to a sudden disruption in the availability of key goods and resources.
 Drastic price increases tend to get passed along to the buyer which can push up inflation.
 The economy struggles to grow under the additional weight placed on consumers and businesses.

-The Federal Reserve (Fed) manages monetary policy to keep prices stable and unemployment low.
+The Bank of Canada (BOC) manages monetary policy in Canada to keep prices stable.
+The Federal Reserve (Fed) performs a similar function in the US with the added responsibility of keeping unemployment low.
 This difficult balancing act can contribute to stagflation if mismanaged.

 In certain circumstances, regulatory and tax changes can help push an economy into stagflation.
 New regulations can increase the cost of doing business, while higher taxes reduce disposable income.
 Both can dampen economic activity.
 While these changes may be necessary in the moment, they can inadvertently lead to stagflation if not carefully balanced.